 'Noir Alley' host celebrates cinema's double crosses and doomed characters

 This is FRESH AIR.
-I'm Terry Gross.
-I'm going to start today's show with a scene from the 1944 classic film noir "Double Indemnity."
+I'm Dave Davies, in for Terry Gross.
+We're ushering the long holiday weekend today with some classic film noir.
+Here's a scene from the 1944 classic "Double Indemnity."

 (SOUNDBITE OF FILM, "DOUBLE INDEMNITY")